avbentem/preservica-api-demo/README.md

 Just like for the document viewer, for downloads first a HEAD request is made to only show the download option when we know that Preservica can deliver that.

-The actual viewer depends on the document, like:
+The actual viewer depends on the document.
+Many file formats, including Word, Excel, PowerPoint and WordPerfect, are first converted to PDF using a server-side instance of LibreOffice.
+(See the document properties in the PDF viewer.)
+Some of the actual viewers:

 - PDF: [PDFjs](https://github.com/mozilla/pdf.js)
 - Image: [OpenSeadragon](https://openseadragon.github.io/)